robfatland/serverless/azure/tutorial.md

 It remains to click the *Deploy to Azure* button and choose where the deployment goes.
 From the [activity bar](#prefatory-on-vscode) select the Azure icon.
 As before: Hover on **FUNCTIONS** in the sidebar to illuminate the deployment / up-arrow icon.
-It is circled in white here:
+It is circled here:

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/29_1_VSCode_deploy_button.png" alt="drawing" width="400"/>

 Note that while this Azure Function is deploying to the Azure cloud, the lower console directs your attention to the **OUTPUT** tab.
 Here, once the deployment is completed, the new Function is provided as a URL on *azurewebsites.net*.
-Ctrl + click and test as before with the local version.
+Ctrl + click and test as you did above on the localhost version: The Azure Function you developed locally is now running on the Azure cloud.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/30_1_VSCode_successful_deployment_to_Azure.png" alt="drawing" width="400"/>